googleapis/sdk-platform-java/hermetic_build/README.md

 repository the user `cd`'d into.

-Note that `versions.txt` has to exist in `repository_path` in order to generate right version for each library.
+Note that `versions.txt` has to exist in `repository_path` in order to generate the right version for each library.
 Please refer [here](go/java-client-releasing#versionstxt-manifest) for more info of versions.txt.